 To help with a quick recovery, the patient will have to perform physical therapy to help with the realignment.

 Types of osteotomies

-It is ideal for the correction of rotation only in the metaphyseal and diaphyseal region.
+It is ideal for correcting rotation only in the metaphyseal and diaphyseal regions.

-The osteotomy is performed in the area of greater rotation cutting a transverse plane through the bone.
+The osteotomy is performed in the area of more significant rotation, cutting a transverse plane through the bone.

 When the transverse osteotomy technique is used, the fixation is very stable.

 The oblique osteotomy allows two bones to separate or lengthen.

 It can also provide a rotational correction by placing the proximal obliquity in the medullary cavity of the distal fragment, thus providing a pivotal point for derotation and varus or valgus realignment.